FlauBERT: Unsupervised Language Model Pre-training for French: Experiments and Results

 For final evaluation, we use the evaluation tool provided by the SPMRL shared task organizers\footnote{\url{http://pauillac.inria.fr/~seddah/evalb_spmrl2013.tar.gz}} and report labelled F-score, the standard metric for constituency parsing evaluation, as well as POS tagging accuracy.

 \paragraph{Results} We report constituency parsing results in Table~\ref{tab:c-parsing}.
 Without pre-training, we replicate the result from \newcite{kitaev-klein-2018-constituency}.
 FastText pre-trained embeddings do not bring improvement over this already strong model.
-When using pre-trained language models, we observe that \cmbert, with its language-specific training improves over mBERT by~0.9 absolute F$_1$. \frbert outperforms \cmbert by~0.7 absolute F$_1$ on the test set and obtains the best published results on the task for a single model.
-Regarding POS tagging, all large-scale pre-trained language models obtain similar results (98.1-98.2), and outperform models without pre-training or with fastText embeddings (97.5-97.7).
+When using pre-trained language models, we observe that \cmbert, with its language-specific training improves over mBERT by~0.9 absolute F$_1$. \frbertbase outperforms \cmbert by~0.7 absolute F$_1$ on the test set and obtains the best published results on the task for a single model.
+Regarding POS tagging, all large-scale pre-trained language models obtain similar results (98.1-98.2), and outperform models without pre-training or with fastText embeddings (97.5-97.7). \frbertlarge provides a marginal improvement on the development set, and fails to reach \frbertbase results on the test set.

 In order to assess whether \frbert and \cmbert are complementary for this task, we evaluate an ensemble of both models (last line in Table~\ref{tab:c-parsing}).
 The ensemble model improves by~0.4 absolute F$_1$ over \frbert on the development set and 0.2 on the test set, obtaining the highest result for the task.
 This result suggests that both pre-trained language models are complementary and have their own strengths and weaknesses.